-In March 2009, it looked like the Premier League title race was essentially over, with Manchester United cruising to a third straight title.
+In March 2009, it seemed like the Premier League title race was essentially over, with Manchester United cruising to a third straight title.

 Alex Ferguson’s men were seven points clear with a game in hand.
 Liverpool and Chelsea were locked together in second, though Rafa Benitez’s team had more momentum than the Blues, but they still had to come to Old Trafford, where no visiting team had taken a point since Newcastle United on the opening day of the season.

-And yet, just weeks later, United were reliant on the unlikeliest of sources – an untried 17-year-old – to salvage a season which was teetering towards collapse.
+And yet, just weeks later, United were reliant on the unlikeliest of sources – an untried 17-year-old – to salvage a season that was teetering towards collapse.

 Liverpool were in fine form, but the manner of their win at Old Trafford still came as a shock, especially when Cristiano Ronaldo gave the home side a 1-0 advantage.